iqual-ch/drupal-platform/docs/drupal-development.md

 The project repository contains a `.devcontainer`, `.vscode` and depending on the setup a workspace configuration for development using Visual Studio Code.

 When starting VS Code with `make code` (or `code .`) within the project repository it will automatically prepare the local environment and deploy it.
 Once the container start-up has succeeded VS Code will install itself inside of the container and use the `Remote Containers` feature to communicate with the window on the desktop.
-It also makes sure that the SSH authenticated provided in the linux environment through the `ssh-agent` is propagated to the container.
+It also makes sure that the SSH authentication provided in the linux environment through the `ssh-agent` is propagated to the container.

 After VS Code completed its installation it will execute `make project` within the container to automatically set-up the Drupal project.
 This command will try to install all vendor packages using `composer`, sync the database and filesystem from the single point of truth using `drush`, run database updates and import the config with a `drush deploy`.

 The start-up might soft-fail due to multiple reasons, since it tries to automatically set-up the desired environment but aborts if anomalies are detected.
-Check the project commands and project concepts documentation for further explanations on how these commands work.
+Check the [project commands](./commands.md) and [project concepts](./concepts.md) documentation for further explanations on how these commands work.

 ### Development with other IDEs